5 CV Mistakes and How to Avoid Them

 These are very subjective variables which can affect your chances either positively or negatively.
 By going neutral you are helping to prevent biases and inconsistencies that might affect your chances.

-One of the most important sections of your CV is the introductory section.
+One of the most important sections of your CV is your profile summary.

 There are various names for the introductory section, such as career summary, professional summary, background, career objective, and related terms.